luomus/laji-api/breaking-changes.md

 * `/forms` old API returned all forms with the page size equal to the forms length.
 New API was made to have page size 1000 by default, so the frontend works the same.

-## Collection props lang hack

-These are in the schema multilang, but the API returns them as non-multilang.
-There's a plan to update the schema so that they'll be non-multilang.

-* temporalCoverage
-* taxonomicCoverage
-* collectionLocation
-* dataLocation
-* methods
-* coverageBasis
-* geographicCoverage

-## Form permissions

-Old API had a hard coded linking of parent/child collections, so that when requesting a form permission for a child it would return the form permissions of the parent collection.

-In the new implementation, collections' child/parent info is pulled from the collections themselves.
-Requesting a form permission for a collection returns the form permissions for the first collectionID in the collection tree that has the form permissions feature enabled (= has `options.restrictAccess` or `options.hasAdmins`).

 ## Swagger JSON documentation

 Old api had /explorer/swagger.json.
 New API doesn't currently have a similar functionality - probably not used?

-# Minor changes

-## Collection long name

-Might be somewhat different now, the old logic was illogical and clunky to reproduce.
-It's simpler now.

 ## Form permission endpoint